joelakwam/codedamn-website-webscraper/README.md

-# Codedamn Website - Web Scraper.
+# Web Scraper - Codedamn Website
 - A web scraper that scrapes the [Codedamn](https://codedamn.com) website for products information such as:
 1. Product's name
 2. Price